 the Outlining Lab

 “I’ve been a poet all my life, but I feel like – at long last – the lab is giving me the skills and understanding to go beyond the poetic gifts I was born with and to build on those gifts with insight and intention.
 And what a difference that’s going to make to my efforts!
 So thank, you, thank you, thank you!!”

 “I always thought I had it in me to write for musical theatre, but it took ANMT to lead me through the steps to learn the craft, develop the skills, and ultimately find my own voice as a writer.”

-Bookwriters, lyricists, and composers who have completed the Core Curriculum can be invited to become on-going members of the General Workshop.
+Bookwriters, lyricists, and composers who have completed the Core Curriculum can be invited to become on-going members of the Writers’ Workshop.

-General Workshop members are given the opportunity to submit their work for a book-in-hand Monday Night Reading; and also are able to book monthly dramaturgical time with the staff.
+Each year we offer many different opportunities for Writers’ Workshop Members.
+The primary level is General Membership, which, among other benefits, gives writers the opportunity to submit their work for a book-in-hand Monday Night Reading; and also to book monthly dramaturgical time with the staff.

-NOTE that there is no way to APPLY for the Fringe Curriculum or the General Workshop.
+NOTE that there is no way to APPLY for any of the programs in the Writers’ Workshop.

 Interested participants must first complete the Core Curriculum, and then be invited to participate in these opportunities.

 Write a full-length musical in a nine-month period, culminating in a writer-produced public reading.
 This is a rigorous structure, with outlining and songspotting and deadlines, culminating in writer-produced public readings at NMI. $800 per person; no single-author projects.